trungnnguyen/syllabus/assignments.md

   * **By Wednesday night:** Email me to let me know which group you're joining for the next couple of classes (groups should have 2-3 members).
 If you don't have a group to join, email me to tell that.
   * Nothing to hand in, but finish the in-class exercises from [Class 10](https://github.com/unh-hpc/syllabus/wiki/Class-10).

+11. (before class 3/7/17)

+  * Prepare for actually parallelizing code by implementing the two functions from [Class 11](https://github.com/unh-hpc/syllabus/wiki/Class-11), including surrounding code to actually use / test these functions.
+Show that the averaging function works right, for example by generating some plots and adding them either to your repo or to the associated wiki.
+You could actually just do this part by editing the pre-existing `README.md` to include your plot(s) etc.